acintron-a/RAI_best-practices-6190/docs/dataset_overview.md

 | **readmit_30_days** | Binary | Target Label | Was the patient re-admitted to the hospital within 30 days? | True, False |

 [Return to Documentation Guide](./README-documentation.md)

-## Fairness Context

-In a healthcare setting, hospital readmission prediction models are often used to allocate resources, such as enrolling high-risk patients in post-discharge care management programs.
-If the prediction model suffers from demographic bias—underpredicting readmission risks for specific groups—it leads to **Allocation Harm** where critical post-discharge care is unfairly withheld from historically underserved populations.

-[def]: ./README-documentation.md